Jesus said, "I am The Way, the Truth, and the Life" (John 14:6).

 - If you have doubts, we hope to engage you.

-- If you have been hurt by the church or Christians, we hope to encourage you.
+- If you have been hurt by the church or by Christians, we hope to encourage you.

-Yet, the great detective from literature, Sherlock Holmes, offers a relevant caution:
+Yet, the great fictional detective, Sherlock Holmes, offers a relevant caution:

 “Data! data! data!” he cried impatiently.
 “I can’t make bricks without clay.”*

-Building a sturdy house of faith requires data (evidence), and this series presents some extraordinary data.
-However, mere accumulation of information does not guarantee a deep and saving faith in Christ.
-Data/evidence are bricks necessary for building, but the foundation of faith remains a personal encounter with God.
+Building a sturdy house of faith includes data (evidence), and this series presents data worthy of serious consideration.
+However, the accumulation of information alone does not guarantee a deep and saving faith in Christ.
+Data/evidence provides the bricks necessary for building, but the foundation of faith remains a personal encounter with God.
 As C.S.
 Lewis wrote, faith "is the art of holding onto things your reason has once accepted."
-We must not put our faith in data.
-Evidence can point but it cannot replace encounter.
+Evidence can point the Way, but it cannot replace encounter with the Waymaker.

 SCROLL down to begin with essay #1.